Derby School: Combined Cadet Force

-Early in 1949 Derby School's JTC was amalgamated into the Combined Cadet Force (CCF).
-This became a British Army section, a Royal Air Force section, and around 1951 they reformed the band section Military band made up of members of both sections.
-A parade was held on Friday afternoons: members of the JTC and then the CCF would come to school in their uniforms, berets and including boots.
+Early in 1949, Derby School's JTC was amalgamated into the Combined Cadet Force (CCF).
+This had a British Army section and a Royal Air Force section, and around 1951 the band section Military band made up of members of both sections. was formed.
+A parade was held on Friday afternoons: members of the JTC and then the CCF would come to school in their corps uniforms, wearing berets and boots.
 In addition, JTC and CCF pupils stayed on after school on Monday afternoons to undertake other instruction in civilian clothes.
-The CCF transferred to the new School at Moorway Lane in Littleover in 1966 and survived until it was disbanded in 1973, under the last Commanding Officer (CO) Flight Lieutenant Mick Foulkes, who was a Chemistry Master at the school.
-He was senior officer in the RAF section but also responsible for the whole Cadet Corps, including the Army section, band section and RAF section.
+In 1966, the CCF transferred to the new school site at Moorway Lane in Littleover and survived until it was disbanded in 1973, under the last Commanding Officer (CO) Flight Lieutenant Mick Foulkes, who was a Chemistry Master at the school.
+He was senior officer in the RAF section but also responsible for the whole Cadet Corps, including the Army section, band section, and RAF section.